alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Enter "Y" when prompted

-- Exit the PowerShell window and re-open a new one (with elevated permissions)
+- Exit the PowerShell window and re-open a new one (with elevated permissions, making sure it is still the correct PowerShell version)

 - Run the following command to install the Remote Desktop Web Client PowerShell Module